 Focusing on just the number of deflected incidents can provide management with a false sense of security.
 Executives might think they’ve got a robust cybersecurity program — after all, they’re catching and resolving millions of attacks a week — when in fact the real threats are flying under the radar.

 Another pitfall in cybersecurity management is static reporting.
-Organizations may be relying on metrics — like security ratings — that are only issued periodically, such as point-in-time assessments.
-Those reports are snapshots capturing just one moment in time.
+Organizations may be relying on metrics that are only issued periodically, such as point-in-time assessments.
+Those reports are snapshots capturing just one moment.
 A vendor that’s in compliance when a questionnaire is filled out is given may be out of compliance the next day.